 Whelp, with my foot in my mouth, I must tell you that my last night in Ecuador inevitability caught up with me.
 I shall set aside the details of this, uh, “adventure”, but saying it was unpleasant would be a gross understatement.

-After this, I had to sit on the bus for hours and hours with my IV bag hanging from a duffel bag up on the rack has we careened around mountains on bumpy gravel roads.
+I had to sit on the bus for hours and hours with my IV bag hanging from a duffel bag up on the rack has we careened around mountains on bumpy gravel roads.
 I sat there feeling miserable and nauseous with my IV bag swinging to and fro.
-I ended up having to stop at a hospital during lunch because of complications with my IV bag, and I got that fixed in addition to receiving a stomach bacterial infection diagnosis and a couple prescription medications.
+I ended up having to stop at more than one hospital during lunch because of complications with my IV bag.
+I got that fixed in addition to receiving a stomach bacterial infection diagnosis and a couple prescription medications.
 After this I felt loads better since I was finally getting the necessary fluids and medications into my body.

-I finally had my IV bag taken about by Dr. Dzaidyk (he’s only a doctor in philosophy, but he was an army medic, so I trusted him) right before crossing the Peruvian border and I felt alright by then, but I wasn’t about to eat anything else that day to say the least.
+I finally had my IV bag taken about by Dr. Dzaidyk right before crossing the Peruvian border and I felt alright by then, but I wasn’t about to eat anything else that day to say the least.

 This day was the longest and most trying day I’ve experienced since I’ve been here, and it may sound a bit scary as you read this story, but I felt safe and very well taken care of the entire time.
 There were so many people helping and caring for me that I cannot begin to express enough gratitude.
 Being sick like this in a foreign country can turn into a frightening ordeal, but as the several other students that have been sick on this trip can confirm, we get the best care possible the entire time.
 It is amazing to think of all the effort that the professors, coordinators, and classmates have put into coming together to help people in need!